 Other Options:

-Other options could include partner games, language building apps, programs such as Imagine Language and Literacy, math games, writing in the student’s L1, illustrating and labeling events in a short film, illustrating or inserting images into a piece of writing they’re working on or watch carefully selected content related videos to build background knowledge or reinforce content taught.
+Other activities for newcomers could include partner games, language building apps, programs such as Imagine Language and Literacy, math games, writing in the student’s L1, illustrating and labeling events in a short film, illustrating or inserting images into a piece of writing they’re working on or watch carefully selected content related videos to build background knowledge or reinforce content taught.
 There are lots of options for independent (or partner) activities.

 Most importantly, when students are working independently with purpose, your newcomers should be expected to do the same.
 Activities that are useful, engaging and explicitly taught beforehand, so that students will be successful in completing them on their own, will support growth in language AND self confidence.